Bavarian War (1459–1463): Situation in the Sechsämterland in 1462

 An army from Bohemia and Cheb invaded the Sechsämterland in 1462 and caused significant damage by looting and pillaging.
 The Amtmann, Frederick of Dobeneck, at Thierstein Castle set fire to the village of Thierstein to prevent the enemy troops from entrenching in it.
 Because he had allowed the villagers of Theirstein to seek refuge in the castle, he was unable to resiste a lengthy siege and had to surrender.
-The Bohemians went on the capture Hohenberg Castle and burned down the city of Weißenstadt.
+The Bohemians went on to capture Hohenberg Castle and burned down the city of Weißenstadt.

 According to legend, Frederick of Sparneck vowed that he would found a monastery if he would be spared the ravages of war.
 As he was spared, he founded Sparneck Abbey.

 At the Katharinenberg bei Wunsiedel, Jobst of Schirnding managed to drive the Bohemians back, after a six-week unsuccessful siege of the city.
 The church on the Katharinenberg was destroyed during the siege and has been a ruin ever since.
 His success was, however, not the result of military strength — the invading armies were far stronger — but due to internal conflicts between the Bohemians and the troops from Eger (Eger region being German speaking and Catholic, while Czech-speaking Bohemians were mostly Hussitic).
 Several villages in the Eger area were destroyed by the retreating Bohemian army.
 Local sources distinguish between a "longer" and a "closer" Hussite raid, thus linking the event to the Hussite Wars.